alexk49/task-journal/README.md

 A plain text bullet journal for tracking habits, tasks and note taking through bash and the editor of your choice.

-The app itself is still a work in a progress so changes are being made and some of the documentation is not yet complete or fully up to date.

 ## First time setup

 Before use the example-tj.cfg must be edited to tj.cfg and updated with the desired filepaths for key files.